 We treat patients at six Atlanta facilities.
-We operate four of these facilities: Winship Cancer Institute of Emory University, Winship at Emory University Hospital Midtown, Winship at Emory Saint Joseph's Hospital and the Emory Proton Therapy Center-Winship Cancer Institute (coming in 2018.)
-In addition, our physicians practice at the Atlanta Veterans Affairs Medical Center and Georgia Cancer Center for Excellence at Grady.
+We operate four of these facilities: Winship Cancer Institute of Emory University, Emory University Hospital Midtown, Emory Saint Joseph's Hospital and Emory Proton Therapy Center.
+In addition, our physicians practice at Atlanta Veterans Affairs Medical Center and Georgia Cancer Center for Excellence at Grady.

 Since the beginning, the Department has embraced the early adoption of the latest technologies that have included: IMRT, Truebeam with On Board Imaging and RapidArc.